-Before you begin looking for the perfect warehouse space for your small company, you must to get educated about the commercial space leasing procedure.
+Before you begin looking for the perfect for your small company, you must to get educated about the commercial space leasing procedure.
 Being prepared should help prevent you from making impulsive decisions and costly mistakes thatyou will come to regret later on.
 Below are some insider suggestions to help make an informed decision when renting a commercial real estate your company

 Start the process of searching for commercial rental space at least 6-12 months before your existing lease terminates or until your ideal move-in-date.
 Finding the right space and negotiating the deal alonewill take 1-2 months depending upon the size space and current market conditions.
 Typically the spaces you like will require some sort of modifications which the time required will depend on the scope of work.

 completely analyze your company’s present and future needs.
 Consult with the different department heads for input as well as some key employees.